grzegorz914/homebridge-xbox-tv/README.md

 ## Limitations
 * That maximum Services for 1 accessory is 100.
 If Services > 100, accessory stop responding.
-* To solved this problem the plugin couts the number of services and not allow add more as 100.
+* To solved this problem the plugin couts the number of Services and not allow add more as 100.
-* If You have configured more as 100 services some inputs or button will not be available in the Home app.
+* If You have configured more as 100 Services some inputs or button will not be available in the Home app.
 * The Services in this accessory are:
   * Information.
   * Speaker.